a-zz/pareidolia.es/content/md/bravas.md

 (refer to [https://github.com/a-zz/bravas/releases](https://github.com/a-zz/bravas/branches)
 for a list of available versions)

-Unless you're willing to contribute to **brⱯvⱯs**, or getting project updates at he cost of dealing with merges and conflicts (not recommended for production sites), you should unlink the source repository just afterwards:
+Unless you're willing to contribute to **brⱯvⱯs**, or getting project updates at the cost of dealing with merges and conflicts (not recommended for production sites), you should unlink the source repository just afterwards: